 Films

-City Wild is our new documentary in the making!
-We’ll be launching a crowd funding campaign to raise the budget in late March 2011.The film is about the people who work and live in Dublin’s vast Phoenix Park in the North West of the city, an urban park which serves as everything from a wildlife reserve to a busy recreational space, and the residence to some very special mammals.
+City Wild (2012) 82 & 52 minutes Whackala’s first feature-length documentary about the people who live and work in Dublin’s vast Phoenix Park in the North West of the city, an urban park which serves as everything from a wildlife reserve to a busy recreational space, and the residence to some very special mammals.
 The keepers, rangers and gardeners keep the balance between those worlds and have spent most of their lives waking up and going to bed amongst them.
 Check the website for more details of the film and the process.
+Distributed by ID Communications

 This is what the Doc Challenge judges said about the film: